abraham-leal/ccloud-schema-exporter/README.md

 #### A Note on syncing hard deletions

-Confluent's Schema Registry does not provide a good way to discover the full space of IDs registered.
+Confluent Schema Registry does not provide a good way to discover the full space of IDs registered.
 Due to this, we do inefficient discovery of schema IDs.
 This means we have to assume Schema Registry IDs in the source and destiny SRs are within a range.
 By default, this range is 100,000 to 101,000.
 (The default start and limit in Confluent Cloud)